mrezkys/mrezkys/README.md

 - 📖 I write about Mobile Development in my [Medium Page](https://mrezkys.medium.com).
 - 🏴󠁧󠁢󠁥󠁮󠁧󠁿 🇮🇩 I'm natively speak Indonesian and fluently speak English.
 - 🖼️ Fun fact: I really love design.
 Not only coding i also do illustration, ui/ux design, and graphic design.
 [See my portfolio](https://dribbble.com/mrezkys).
-- Im looking for a freelance job and Part-time job.
-If you have an opportunity for me, i'll be really happy.
-You can contact through my social media or email.
+- I’m open to all kinds of work and collaboration opportunities.
+Feel free to reach out via my social media or email.

 ## 📚 Curated Project Lists
 Here are my focused stacks with links to all related projects, articles, and published apps: